 Klobuchar calls on Senate to delay Barrett confirmation: 'Better for safety, better for the country'

-Klobuchar said waiting would be 'Better for safety, better for the country.'
+Former presidential candidate says Senate should wait until after the presidential election to move on nomination

-Sen. Amy Klobuchar on Sunday said the Senate should wait until after the presidential election to move on the nomination on Judge Amy Coney Barrett to the Supreme Court not just because of how close the nomination is to the election, as Democrats have said in recent weeks, but also for "safety" reasons after multiple Republican senators tested positive for the coronavirus.
+Sen. Amy Klobuchar on Sunday said the Senate should wait until after the presidential election to move on the nomination of Judge Amy Coney Barrett to the Supreme Court -- not just because of how close the nomination is to the election, as Democrats have said in recent weeks, but also for "safety" reasons after multiple Republican senators tested positive for the coronavirus.

 Klobuchar, D-Minn., made the comments in a conversation with Fox News' Chris Wallace on "Fox News Sunday."
 Wallace asked Klobuchar if Democrats would try to use the Republicans coronavirus tests to delay Barrett's confirmation despite the fact that the Senate has held virtual hearings regularly for months.